garrandall/popular-music-data/tracks/safe---sound-dj-quik.md

 Some believe in Jesus
 some believe in Allah
-But niggaz like me believe im making dollars
+But niggas like me believe im making dollars
-Cause even when yo niggaz wanna be untrue
+Cause even when yo niggas wanna be untrue
 You know the money's still good to you

 Yes Yes

 Some believe in love and some believe in friends
-But niggaz like me believe in making ends
+But niggas like me believe in making ends
 Cause even when yo bitch wants to trick around
 You know the moneys got you safe and sound

-oooooooooooooo,ooooooooooooooooooo yeah
+oo,oo yeah
 safe and sound yeah
 safe and sound baby
-ooooooooooooooo,ooooooooooooooooooo yeah
+oo,oo yeah
 safe and sound yeah
 safe and sound
 gotta let you knoooooow